Second Charge Bridging Loans

 When you need additional capital but remortgaging would be slow, expensive or impractical, a second charge bridging loan can be an effective solution.

 Second charge bridging allows you to raise short term finance against a property that already has a mortgage in place.
-You keep your existing mortgage and avoid early repayment charges.
-You can also access funds quickly when timing matters.
+As a result, you keep your existing mortgage and avoid early repayment charges.
+In addition, you can access funds quickly when timing matters.

 Second charge bridging is a type of bridging finance used by property investors, landlords and developers across the UK.
-It is often used when further advances are not available or when speed is essential.
+For example, many borrowers use it when further advances are not available or when speed is essential.

 Why Use a Second Charge Bridging Loan?